elvanja/abbr/README.md

 The main problem is that the data is in fact never synchronized between nodes in the cluster.
 Proxy still sees both instances and balances requests accordingly.
 Thus, requests with unknown data hit both instances and we get the same situation with 404s.
-Creating also can fail, like described above, if submitting long URL occurs during the split.
+Creating can also fail, like described above, if submitting long URL occurs during the split.

-## What about node being shutdown?
+### What about node being shutdown?

 Sure!
 Let's see how it can be tested:
 ```bash